Skip to Main Content

 • regarding the "copies" of the work, some publishers will only allow to distribute a limited number of printed copies.

 • many publishers will specify the version of work that can be shared online or apply an embargo period to the shared work, e.g. only "accepted manuscript" can be deposited in an institutional repository after an embargo period of 12 or 24 months.
-Final version of publication usually cannot be directly posted online without publisher's permission.
-(Learn more about deposit the right version of your work in PolyU Institutional Research Archive)
+The final version of the publication usually cannot be directly posted online without the publisher's permission.

 For Open Access articles